guchhaitprasun/Sensoponics-IoT/README.md

 **Project History:**
 I started this project in Jan, 2018 for my Minor Project in Engineering.
 It takes me about 6 months to acheive the basic functionality then another anothe 10 months to update and make the project more efficient.
-I have also published a paper on the same you can access it from springer.com/gp/book/9789811371653 after July 9 2019
+I have also published a paper on the same you can access it from [springer.com](https://www.springer.com/gp/book/9789811371653) .

-### For Any Help or Issue Reach to me at prasunguchhait1997@gmail.com or linkedin.com/in/iamprasunguchhait
+**For Any Help or Issue Reach to me on [Gmail](mailto:prasunguchhait1997@gmail.com) or [LinkedIn](https://www.linkedin.com/in/iamprasunguchhait)**